 During testing, it is possible students will transfer between schools or districts.
 In the event of a student transfer, student registration information in PearsonAccessnext must be updated.
 This can be done via the user interface, the data file upload process, or by submitting a Work Request.
+If a student is transferring within a district, the test coordinator can transfer the students without a work request.
+A work request is only needed if the student is transferring to a different district.
 Step-by-step directions for these processes can be found in the Transfer Student (CBT) Guidance document posted at http://il.mypearsonsupport.com.
 All transfers will require the student's original school/district and new school/district to complete tasks before they are finalized.